RJDennis/HyperbolicCrossApprox.jl/README.md

 # HyperbolicCrossApprox.jl

 This package implements a hyperbolic cross sparse-grid method for approximating multivariate continuous functions with Chebyshev polynomials as basis functions.
 Flexibility is given over the resulting grid through parameters that govern the maximum number of points along each spatial dimension and the number of layers along each spatial dimension.
-The package also allows for isotropic and ansiotropic grids.
+The package also allows for isotropic and anisotropic grids.

 Hyperbolic cross approximation is a sparse-grid alternative to Smolyak's method.
 Where existing treatments of the hyperbolic cross method are based on non-equispaced fast Fourier methods, the treatment in this code is based on Chebyshev polynomials with the coefficients in the approximating function constructed using Lagrange interpolation.